AshleyF/uarm/metal/readme.md

 # uArm Firmware and .NET library

-This was used for the [SightSign](https://github.com/MSREnable/SightSign) project to give Steve Gleason the ability to sign jerseys.
+This was used for the [SightSign](https://github.com/MSREnable/SightSign) project to give Steve Gleason the ability to sign jerseys... with his eyes!
 The arm being used is the [uArm Metal from uFactory](https://www.ufactory.cc/en/uarm_metal/).
 We've replaced the firmware with our own.

 # Installation